-This project is funded by the U.S. Integrated Ocean Observing System (IOOS), through the IOOS Ocean Technology Transfer (OTT) program.
+This project is funded jointly by the U.S. Integrated Ocean Observing System (IOOS) and the NOAA National Centers for Coastal Ocean Science (NCCOS) Monitoring Event Response for Harmful Algal Blooms (MERHAB) program.
 The project has a multi-sector team of partners that bring expertise from academia, the sensor-building industry, government and the private sector.

 The Northwest Fisheries Science Center (NWFSC) is part of the National Marine Fisheries Service (NMFS), which is also referred to as NOAA Fisheries and is a branch of the National Oceanic Atmospheric Administration in the Department of Commerce.
 The NWFSC is one of six regional science centers for NOAA Fisheries.
 Their work supports the conservation and management of living marine resources and their habitats in the Northeast Pacific Ocean and beyond.

 The Northwest Association of Networked Ocean Observing Systems (NANOOS) is the Regional Association of the national Integrated Ocean Observing System (IOOS) in the Pacific Northwest, primarily Washington and Oregon.
 NANOOS has strong ties with the observing programs in Alaska and British Columbia through our common purpose and the occasional overlap of data and products.